Gustaf-C/anki-chinese-support-3/README.md

 ## Status

-I do occasionally run into problems with the addon, but so far I have been able to solve all of them by at worst restaring Anki.
+I do occasionally run into problems with the addon, but so far I have been able to solve all of them by at worst restarting Anki.
 For the time being I plan to only release minor maintenence updates, but I do have more features in mind when I have more time available.

 The vast majority of features have been successfully ported, and the add-on is in a usable state, albeit with some definite rough edges.